 As far as pests go, it could be worse (imagine bed bugs, for example!).
 Fruit flies don’t really do anything, but they are definitely annoying.
 They tend to invade in swarms and take over your kitchen.
 To understand how to get rid of fruit flies, it’s important to understand why they appear in the first place:

-- During the warmest months, they are attracted by the scent of ripe fruit and come in through open windows.
+- During the warmer months, they are attracted by the scent of ripe fruit and come in through open windows.

 - Food waste in garbage and compost bins is irresistible to those flying nuisances.